Google's biggest new app searches the world around you

 The software still needs to improve, but its attempts were valiant.

-And even though it's still early, it's important for Google to get it right.
+And even though it's still early, there's an imperative for Google to get it right.
 "People get jaded," Dawson says.
 "They try something that doesn't work, and trying to convince them to come back is difficult."

 Google knows how crucial that is.
-Chennapragada said Google is taking its time with the rollout -- both with the types of devices Lens will be on and the number of Google services in which Lens will be built.
+Chennapragada said Google is taking its time with the rollout -- both with the types of devices Lens will be on and the number of Google services Lens will be built into.
 "The rollout is in proportion to the capabilities," she says.

 What's next?